Anam1504/File-Integrity-CHecker/README.md

 A File Integrity Monitor is a software that performs the act of validating the integrity of operating system and application software files using a verification method between the current file state and a known good state also called `Baseline`.

-I have developed a File Integrity Monitoring Solution named - **`HashLine - A File Integrity Monitor`**
+We have developed a File Integrity Monitoring Solution named - **`HashLine - A File Integrity Monitor`**

 HashLine can be used to **detect whether tampering is done with a directory and files inside**.